birgire/geo-query/README.md

          'context' => '\\Birgir\\Geo\\GeoQueryHaversineOptimized'

-   Notice that on our current plugin setup (i.e. fetching data from thet LONGTEXT post meta fields) this isn't more performant than the default `GeoQueryHaversine` class.
+   Notice that on our current plugin setup (i.e. fetching data from the LONGTEXT post meta fields) this isn't more performant than the default `GeoQueryHaversine` class.

    A future work could be to use a custom table with indexes, for the optimization to work.